 The medieval village is a mix of humble cottages and the dwellings of the former gentry, its houses squeezed between the Dordogne River and the towering cliff.

-The stepped narrow streets lead up to the Manoir de Tarde, which dominates the village.
+The stepped narrow streets lead up to the Manor of Tarde (Manoir de Tarde), which dominates the village.
 The manor is linked to the memory of Jean Tarde (1562-1636), who was an historian, as well as a cartographer, mathematician, astronomer, theologian, philosopher, and a friend of Galileo.
 This Renaissance manor consists of two main sections, with pointed gables and enchanting mullioned windows.

-Halfway up the cliff, next to a little Romanesque church, a surprisingly exotic garden grows extravagant Mediterranean vegetation: more than 20 species of palm trees, banana trees, lemon trees, olive trees, fig trees etc…
+Next to the church is a surprisingly exotic garden grows extravagant Mediterranean vegetation: more than 20 species of palm trees, banana trees, lemon trees, olive trees, fig trees etc…

 To the direction of Beynac, the Château de la Malartrie is a pastiche of a 15th century castle, built in the 19th century on the site of a former leprosy colony: “la maladrerie”.
 It was built according to the local architectural trends for the Count de Saint-Aulaire, a French ambassador to England and member of the Cincinnati Franco-American society.
 Nowadays, it is possible to rent the chateau for a short stay in Périgord Noir.